-Why you should settle your tax affairs sooner rather later, what could happen if you don’t and how to contact HMRC for help.
+Why you should settle your tax affairs sooner rather than later, what could happen if you don’t and how to contact HMRC for help.

-If you’re in a tax avoidance scheme don’t wait to receive a tax bill, the sooner you pay the less interest and penalties you’ll owe.
+If you’re in a tax avoidance scheme, don’t wait to receive a tax bill.
+The sooner you pay the less interest and penalties you’ll owe.